diogoalmeidad/data-repository/09_google_tag_manager.md

 - The logic is the same - there is an input variable that is evaluated and then on the pattern you insert the logic it should look into (regex) and then provides an output;
 - We need to go to advanced settings and remove 'full matches only' and 'enable capture groups and replace functionality'

+## iFrame Tracking:
+- One HTML website is inside another website;
+- Problems: can't track actions of iFrame unless we insert the GTM javascript code inside the iFrame | cross-domain tracking can be a problem as 3rd party cookies are being blocked by browsers;
+- We need a separate container for the iFrame and install on the website;
+- We need to enter preview mode on the website of the iFrame (child) and then enter the parent child and enter debug mode.
+We enable the debug mode for the child and we will see 2 GTM environments in the debug mode with different symbols to indicate which you are looking into;
+- We need to go to GTM Child create a Custom HTML code based on [Simo Ahava's code](https://www.simoahava.com/analytics/cookieless-tracking-cross-site-iframes/) and edit the parent origin so that the dataLayer pushes from the iFrame is sent to the container of the parent page

 ## Custom Javascript Variables
 - Needs to be an anonymous function, needs to return something;
 - Accessing elements on the website should be done on DOM Ready, not on container Loaded even though the value might show up there as well - wait until the website document is rendered;